pascal-fb-martin/echttp/README.md

 typedef const char *echttp_callback (const char *method, const char *uri,
                                      const char *data, int length);
 ```
 The profile for any HTTP request processing function.
+The string returned contains the data to send back to the client; it must not be a local (stack) variable, since it is used after the callback returned.
 ```
 int echttp_route_uri (const char *uri, echttp_callback *call);
 ```